 UNFPA Pacific Sub-Regional Office

-UNFPA Pacific Sub-Regional Office (SRO) seeks to improve the lives and expand the choices of Pacific peoples through providing programming and technical assistance to increase the availability of a broad range of reproductive health services and commodities to all women, young people and men.
-UNFPA provides assistance to Pacific Island governments, at their request, to formulate population, reproductive health and gender policies and strategies to reduce poverty and support sustainable development.
-Assistance is also provided to Pacific Island countries to collect and analyse population data that can help governments understand population trends.
-The Pacific SRO recognizes that reproductive health, education and gender equality are pre-requisites for sustainable development and poverty reduction and that the integration of population issues into national development strategies is essential.
+UNFPA works in partnership with Pacific Island governments, to formulate population and development, reproductive health including adolescents and gender policies and strategies, to reduce poverty and support sustainable development.
+Assistance is provided to Pacific Island countries to collect and analyse population data that can contribute to governments' assessment of population trends.
+The Pacific SRO recognizes that reproductive health, education and gender equality are prerequisites for sustainable development and poverty reduction and that the integration of population issues into national development strategies is essential.